ContradictionC2: A Takedown-Resistant Botnet Based On Dead Drops

 Design

 Our design revolves around a fundamental security problem, input sanitization.
 Few websites perform input sanitization on user uploaded images, and in some cases allow this with no authentication and display them publicly.
 These types of websites are what our architecture exploits.
 Examples of this are comment sections on blogs, news articles, various forms of social media, and etc. The idea was based upon dead drops used in the physical world.
-We designed a json based datagram that could be steganographically hidden into an image, which then could be uploaded revised_basic_archto a vulnerable site.
+We designed a json based datagram that could be steganographically hidden into an image, which then could be uploaded to a vulnerable site.
 The victims in our design, also know as botnet clients, are configured with a list of vulnerable websites.
 When it’s time to fetch an instruction, the botnet client would recursively attempt to recover our datagram out of all images available on the vulnerable website.
 Once a datagram is found, the botnet client can then verify its authenticity via a rolling asymmetric encryption key schema that functions both as authentication and concealment.
 The asymmetric encryption makes sure that even if researchers or the authorities reverse the communication, they will only be able to recover the public key.
 The public key would allow them to decrypt datagrams, but they would not be able to forge or spoof new datagrams.
 After verification, the botnet client can perform the task presented in the datagram, such as: execute command, update vulnerable website list, change fetch time interval, and etc. In theory, the communication channel is bidirectional, just as datagrams can be placed on vulnerable websites, a botnet client can send a response in a similar fashion.

 This architecture is very difficult to take down.
 The datagrams do not live on a singular site or a singular URL of a site, which not only makes things difficult to remediate, but also adds a layer of redundancy.
 Both of these factors lead to difficult takedown.
 Additionally, the architecture adds a layer of anonymity.
 Depending on the vulnerable website, the datagrams could potentially be dropped with no authentication, therefore only leaving behind a IP address.
 This could easily be thwarted with various anonymizing proxies.
 Even if an attacker left their actual IP address, some serious coordination would be required amongst website owners, hosters, operators, and the authorities to piece together some form of attribution.
 This would be difficult.
 Because the datagrams live on public, functioning, and potentially trusted websites, the architecture is stealthy.
 The botnet’s communication would look similar to that of user browsing the vulnerable website, therefore walking past any IDS/IPS.
 The only option defenders would have, aside from cleaning the malware off infected computers, would be to block entire domains that are found to be vulnerable.
 But even this task is difficult when major websites like Wikipedia are (at least at the time) vulnerable.
 I double dog dare you to block Wikipedia.